creativescala/creative-scala/plan.md

     * Abstract over shape that is drawn
     * Chessboard as a method (w/o recursion)
     * Nested circles, but replace circles with a call to gradient circles
     * When are the arguments of a method evaluated?
+(Before the method is called)
-    * Is a method a value?
+    * *Challenge Exercise* Is a method a value?

 ### Recursion
   * Methods can call other methods.
 We've seen examples before.